DaddyRead

 A guide to using the site

-There are three parts to this site: lists of chapter books, lists of picture books, and articles.
+There are three parts to this site: lists of read-aloud chapter and picture books, lists of chapter books grouped by reading level, for independent readers, and articles.
 The lists are mainly intended to help the parent choose appropriate books to read aloud.
-However, an independent reader will also enjoy the chapter books as long as his reading level is sufficiently high.
-At the end of this guide we will explain how to use our lists for an independent reader.

 Chapter Book Lists